lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Packet processing {#PProcessing}

-The compression/decompression process follows several steps:
+The compression/decompression process follows several phases:

-* Compression Rule selection: the set of Rules is browsed to identify which Rule will be used to compress the packet header.
+* Compression Rule selection: the general idea is to browse the Rule set to find a Rule that has a matching Field Descriptor (given the DI and FP) for all and only those header fields that appear in the packet being compressed.
-The Rule is selected by matching the Fields Descriptions to the packet header.
-The detailed steps are the following:
+The detailed algorithm is the following:

   * The first step is to check the Field Identifiers (FID).
     If any header field of the packet being examined cannot be matched with a Field Description with the correct FID, the Rule MUST be disregarded.